🇯🇵 日本語 | 🇺🇸 English

 Change the variable type

 Infinite loops happen when the exit condition is never met.
-Check for missing counter updates and bad condition logic.
+Check for a missing counter update or flawed condition logic.

 Share this article